 The happy life of many years was predicted for the princess by all but one of the fortune-tellers.
 This man predicted she would die from spider bites by her 16th birthday.

 The Khan (King) was horrified by the single portent of doom and so the tower was constructed as a safe home where his precious child lived in isolation.
 Food and drink were carefully inspected and winched up to the tower in baskets.

 On the afternoon of the princess’ 16th birthday the Khan, full of happiness that the prediction had been proved wrong, rushed to the tower bearing a gift of grapes.
 In his joyful haste, he forgot to check for spiders and as she took a grape his daughter was bitten and died.

 The Khan’s grief was so loud and raw that his tears rocked the tower with such force that the top fell to the ground.
 (It was, in fact, caused by an earthquake in the 14th century but that would get in the way of the telling of a heart-breaking fairy tale!)

 Discover the Balbals at Burana Tower

 The complete devastation of a city that was once filled with people is a great source of sadness, even many hundreds of years afterward.
-Burana Tower was a place of worship for men, women, and children with hopes, disappointments, and loved their families and friends.
-The Balbals, on the plain below Burana Tower, are a magical reminder of some of those individuals.
+Burana Tower was a place of worship for men, women, and children with hopes, disappointments, and love for their families and friends.
+The Balbals, on the plain below Burana Tower, is a magical reminder of some of those individuals.

 Balbals are ancient markers for the tombs of notable people within Central Asian and Mongolian societies.
 ‘Baba’ is a Turkic word for ‘ancestor’, it is the source of the name ‘Balbal’, a tradition of commemoration that originated in the 6th century and ended in the 19th.